molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 - I did almost exclusively dye bath, occasionally with a "wicking" technique.
 4. **Wash, dry, and iron.
 (Self explanatory).**

+### Materials
+- Pot for heating things up.
+I got mine cheap at Marshall's.
+- Tool for grabbing/manipulating.
+Cheap tongs from Goodwill, Marshall's or Ross will work great.
+I also used bamboo spears for making kabobs.
+- Serious gloves to keep your skin safe.
+- A bunch of non-reactive containers.
+I used mason jars because I eat a lot of pickles that come in mason jars.

 ### 2. Terminology, Ingredients and Safety